Kelvinthedrugger/-AI-/README.md

 twitter_sentiment_kaggle.zip

-    due to it's large size ( > 50 Mb, over the recommended size of git), if there's an problem, fetch the local storage, or just visit the source (see notion)
+    Due to it's large size ( > 50 Mb, over the recommended size of git) , if there's an problem,
+    a. fetch the local storage
+    b. just visit the source (see notion)